on this page

 Read more about the activity test changes for Aboriginal and Torres Strait Islander children.

 There are more proposed changes to Parental Leave Pay which are subject to legislation passing.
 The proposed changes include the total Parental Leave Pay available to families increasing to 26 weeks by 2026.
+They also include changes to how you can share your payment with your partner if you have one.
+These changes will be to both:

 Special circumstance exceptions to the work test